jawniss/jawniss.github.io/_posts/2016-02-19-Where-Shadows-Lie-Post.md

 project_link: 'https://jordon-ogo.github.io'
 button_icon: 'flask'
 button_text: 'Play our game!'
 lead_text: "A single player experience created in the RPG Maker MV game engine.
-Most plugins were custom made using Javascript to create the features we wanted."
+Most plugins were custom made using Javascript to add the features we wanted."
 ---